Tumetsu/Crossbill/clients/anki-plugin/implementation_plan.md

    - Filter by book
    - Search highlight text
    - Filter by tags
+2. Display chapter information in highlights list
-2. Implement batch import
+3. Implement batch import
    - Import all highlights from a book
    - Import all highlights from a chapter
-3. Add custom note type mapping
+4. Add custom note type mapping
    - Allow users to map highlight fields to custom note types
    - Save mapping preferences
-4. Implement sync tracking
-   - Track last sync time
-   - Show only new highlights since last sync
 5. Add export/import of plugin settings
 6. Error handling and user feedback improvements